mikke89/RmlUiDoc/pages/cpp_manual/text_elements.md

 ### Text encoding

 The string type used throughout RmlUi `Rml::String` is an alias for `std::string`.
 This is always assumed to be encoded in UTF-8.
 This allows storing any Unicode character efficiently, and is compatible with the standard ASCII characters.
 There are some helper functions for iterating over UTF-8 encoded strings in `RmlUi/Core/StringUtilities.h`{:.path}.
-There are also helper functions for converting to and from UTF-16 strings, mainly useful for interacting with the Windows API.

 ### HTML characters